KurianGe/FastFoodMenu/README.md

-Welcome to Fast Food Menu Web Application
+Welcome to the Fast Food Menu Web Application

 To access the web application locally follow the steps: